craftcms/docs/docs/commerce/2.x/update-cart-customer.md

 ```twig
 {% if craft.users.email(cart.email).one() %}You are already a user, please log in.{% endif %}
 ```
-Once a user logs in, the cart's customer will switch to be the registered user’s customer record.
+Once a user logs in, the cart’s customer will switch to be the registered user’s customer record.

 ## Registering a guest customer as a user